 There are also other important issues.
 How available are parts for the toilet that you are buying?
 How expensive are those parts?
-On a long enough timeline everything breaks down.
+On a long enough timeline, everything breaks down.
 Toilets get a great deal of use.
 Be sure that the toilet you choose uses parts that you can find locally and are relatively inexpensive.
-If you are replacing a toilet you will need to know the “rough in.”
-What is a rough in?
+If you are replacing a toilet you will need to know the “rough-in.”
+What is a rough-in?
 It is the distance from the wall to the center of the drain outlet for the toilet.
-The standard rough in is 12″.
+The standard rough-in is 12″.
 In the process of building a home things sometimes go awry.
-The plans get modified, the walls are made wider or thinner, things are moved around a bit.
-In these cases a rough in might deviate from the 12″ standard.
-Usually 10″ or 14″ rough toilets cost more money and you will find that the models you have to choose from are frequently limited.
+The plans get modified, the walls are made wider or thinner, and things are moved around a bit.
+In these cases, a rough-in might deviate from the 12″ standard.
+Usually, 10″ or 14″ rough toilets cost more money and you will find that the models you have to choose from are frequently limited.

 Avoid toilets that take a specially designed seat.
 You do not want to be looking for a special seat 10 years from now when your model is discontinued and the toilet seat manufacturers have long since dropped the item or tripled its price.
 You certainly don’t want to be looking for a special seat in hot pink!
 Choose a toilet with a standard elongated or round front seat.